Sequoia and Kings Canyon National Parks

 The Online Book, The Challenge of the Big Trees gives a detailed history of the establishment of the two parks with their growth and development up until 1990.

 The Official Sequoia and Kings Canyon National Parks site has all the offical information, including the pointers to accomodations, camping, hiking, news, traffic, weather, shuttles, etc. Why look anywhere else when this is the current information.
+See the park newspaper before you get there to plan your visit.

 Maintained by Keith Price.